The COVID-19 and Cancer Coalition Tackles Vaccines

 The pandemic’s ongoing impact on people with cancer prompted CSC to organize the COVID-19 and Cancer Coalition, a group of nearly 40 key cancer patient and provider organizations.
 This coalition works to understand the pandemic’s impact on the cancer community and develop evidence-based solutions in response.

 In addition to the challenges outlined above, access to COVID-19 vaccines is top of mind for many people, especially those impacted by cancer.
 When we asked cancer patients "What are you MOST concerned about in the future, in the aftermath of the COVID-19 pandemic?" the most frequently occurring word among the open-response answers from study participants was “vaccine.”
-The COVID-19 and Cancer Coalition met recently with vaccine experts Hemi Tewarson from the Duke-Margolis Center for Health Policy and Amy Pisani from Vaccinate Your Family.
+The COVID-19 and Cancer Coalition met in March with vaccine experts Hemi Tewarson from the Duke-Margolis Center for Health Policy and Amy Pisani from Vaccinate Your Family.
 This meeting provided coalition members with the opportunity to discuss barriers to vaccine access as well as access challenges as states begin to open eligibility to all adults and the U.S. moves towards a vaccine surplus.

 During the event, Hemi spoke about the vaccine distribution efforts across the nation and how states have been prioritizing people with preexisting conditions, such as cancer.
 Amy shared vaccine information and resources as well as the priorities in Vaccinate Your Family’s State of the ImmUnion, which examines the federal policies necessary to protect people against vaccine-preventable diseases including COVID-19.
 In addition, both experts discussed vaccine practices needed to promote health equity, including:

 - Community outreach and strategies for reducing barriers to vaccine access for people who have been historically underserved by the health care system